damien-meere/interactive_frontend_milestone/README.md

 ## Deployment
 This site is hosted using GitHub pages, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.
-In order for the site to deploy correctly on GitHub pages, the landing page is named `index.html`, and the current live site can be accessed [HERE](PASTE LINK HERE)
+In order for the site to deploy correctly on GitHub pages, the landing page is named `index.html`, and the current live site can be accessed [HERE](https://damien-meere.github.io/interactive_frontend_milestone/).

 To run locally, you can clone this repository directly into the editor of your choice by pasting `git clone https://github.com/damien-meere/interactive_frontend_milestone.git` into your terminal.
 To cut ties with this GitHub repository, type `git remote rm origin` into the terminal.